Venezuelan bolívar: Bolívar

 All the coins had the same design.
 On the obverse the left profile of the Libertador Simón Bolívar is depicted, along with the inscription "Bolívar Libertador" within a heptagon, symbolizing the seven stars of the flag.
 On the reverse the coat of arms is depicted, circled by the official name of the country, with the date and the denomination below.
-In 2001, the reverse design was changed, putting the denomination of the coin at the right of the shield of the coat of arms, Semi-Circled by the official name of the country and the year of its emission below.
+In 2001, the reverse design was changed, putting the denomination of the coin at the right of the shield of the coat of arms, surrounded in a semicircle by the official name of the country and the year of its issue below.

 Hard bolívar

 Coins of the hard bolívar were in denominations of 1, 5, 10, 12 1/2, 25, 50 céntimos, and Bs.F 1.
 They were quickly rendered obsolete by high inflation.
 It may be noticed that there was a 12 1/2-céntimo coin and a 1-céntimo coin, but no -céntimo coin.
 Therefore, giving correct change for a purchase of, say, 4 1/2 céntimos would require using a 12 1/2-céntimo coin and getting 8 céntimos back.

 In December 2016, it was announced that coins of Bs.F 10, Bs.F 50, and Bs.F 100 would enter circulation.
 These three coins would replace the banknotes of the same denominations.